Kapiainen/Lauhdutin/Readme.md

   Replace `<filter>` with one of the filters described above to further filter the current set of filtered games.

-Hidden games are not showed by default on filtering (except on `games:all` and `hidden:true` filters, that will always show hidden games), but can be enabled so that the filtering also shows hidden games.
+Games that are not currently installed or are set as hidden are not shown by default when filtering.
+There are settings for making each category of aforementioned games show up when filtering.

 ## Sorting
 The icon in the middle of the toolbar shows and controls the sorting mode.
 Left-clicking on this icon will cycle through the different sorting modes (alphabetically, most recently played, and total hours played).
 Right-clicking on this icon will reverse the order of the current list of sorted games.